Bug report #4604

 In future, it would be cool if there was a possibility to limit memory for really large layers (e.g. fetch layer in several parts if too big, keep already fetched features in cache)

-#7 Updated by Paolo Cavallini almost 8 years ago
+#7 Updated by Paolo Cavallini about 8 years ago

 In a large, real use case, option #3 is most probably the best, as it will happen often that a layer is quite large, with many large features.
 Avoiding refetching (based on an ID/PK) will greatly increase the usability of the plugin.